Experimental measurement and a physical interpretation of quantum shadow enumerators: Cost reduction for MacWillams' transform

-From a naive perspective, computing the transformation matrices $M$, $\tilde T $, $\tilde T ^{-1}$, $\tilde T '$, and $\tilde T '^{-1}$ from their definitions in App.~\ref{app:notation} has a preprocessing cost of ${O}(n^4)$.
-Here we show how this complexity can be reduced to ${O}(n^2)$ by identifying useful recurrence relations between matrix entries.
+From a naive perspective, {\add precomputing} the transformation matrices $M$, $\tilde T $, $\tilde T ^{-1}$, $\tilde T '$, and $\tilde T '^{-1}$ from their definitions in App.~\ref{app:notation} has a cost of ${O}(n^4)$.
+Here we show how this complexity can be reduced to ${O}(n^2)$ by identifying useful recurrence relations between matrix entries. {\add With these simplifications, precomputing on a standard laptop all $6(n+1)$ single-shot estimators from Sec.~\ref{sec:measure_sld} of the main text requires, e.g., less than three seconds for $n=1000$ qubits per copy.}

 In order to compute $\tilde T '^{-1}$ for example, we start by omitting the factor $1/\binom{n}{i}$ which can be reapplied later.
 According to Eq.~\eqref{eq:trafo_tpd_to_apd}, the first row then consists of all ones while the first column contains the binomial coefficients with alternating signs, i.e., $(-1)^i\binom{n}{i}$ for $i\in\{0,\dots,n\}$.
 The crucial insight is that in each $2\times 2$ block of this matrix, the lower-right entry is just the sum of the other three entries.
 Following this prescription, the entire matrix can be build up from top-to-bottom and left-to-right in ${O}(n^2)$ steps.
 Finally, each row is divided by the absolute value of its first entry, thus completing the calculation of $\tilde T '^{-1}$.